Diamondbacks vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks vs. Pirates: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Arizona Diamondbacks and Lourdes Gurriel Jr. ready for the first of a three-game series against Andrew McCutchen and the Pittsburgh Pirates on Friday at PNC Park.
+Dominic Fletcher and the Arizona Diamondbacks take the field on Saturday at PNC Park against Mitch Keller, who is projected to start for the Pittsburgh Pirates.
+First pitch will be at 4:05 PM ET for the second game of a three-game series.

-The favored Diamondbacks have -190 moneyline odds against the underdog Pirates, who are listed at +155.
-A 7.5-run over/under has been set in the matchup.
+The favored Pirates have -135 moneyline odds against the underdog Diamondbacks, who are listed at +110.
+The over/under for the game has been set at 8.5 runs.

 Rep your team with officially licensed Diamondbacks gear!
 Head to Fanatics to find jerseys, shirts, and much more.